-6. PAYMENTS TO RELATED PARTIES
+6 PAYMENTS TO RELATED PARTIES 7 LOANS

-No persons close to the Board of Directors or the Group Management were granted any loans of any kind, nor did they receive any remuneration at all.
+No persons close to the Board of Directors or the Group Management were granted any loans of any kind, nor did they receive any remuneration.
+Cicor does not grant loans to Board members or to members of the Group Management.